yadaiio/socket-raw/README.md

 ### Socket

 As discussed above, the `Socket` class is merely an object-oriented wrapper around a socket resource.
-As such, it helps if you're familar with socket programming in general.
+As such, it helps if you're familiar with socket programming in general.

 The recommended way to create a `Socket` instance is via the above [`Factory`](#factory).